Aiding in the biochemical diagnosis of Krabbe disease using whole blood specimens

 Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive lysosomal disorder caused by deficient activity of the enzyme galactocerebrosidase.

-Krabbe disease is clinically variable and infantile-onset Krabbe disease is the most severe variant with rapid neurological regression resulting in early death.
+Krabbe disease is clinically variable; infantile-onset Krabbe disease is the most severe type, with rapid neurological regression resulting in early death.

 Elevations in psychosine support a diagnosis of Krabbe disease; therefore, psychosine quantitation is a useful biomarker in determining if an individual has active disease.
-In addition, psychosine may be a valuable biomarker to monitor disease progression or treatment response.
+In addition, psychosine quantitation in red blood cells may be a valuable biomarker to monitor disease progression or treatment response in individuals of all ages.

 Psychosine may also be elevated in saposin A cofactor deficiency, which results in a similar clinical phenotype to Krabbe disease, but patients typically have normal galactocerebrosidase activity in vitro.